oz/cyprio.net/wtf/2014-06-22-unbound-catch-all.md

 host cyprio.net  0.00s user 0.00s system 88% cpu 0.007 total
 ```

-Having a local DNS also allows a few tricks to blacklist domains, use your own
+Having a local DNS also allows a few tricks such as domain blacklisting, custom
-TLDs, etc. Anyway, my $work laptop is a Macbook Air, and is usually running
+TLDs, etc. Anyway, my $work laptop is a Macbook Air, usually running Apple's
-Apple's latest stable version, whatever that is.
+latest stable version, whatever that is.
 However, it does not come with
 Unbound, but the easiest way to remedy that error is to install it with [brew]:

 ```